Continuous casting: Twin-belt continuous casting

 Twin-belt continuous casting is a continuous casting process that produces high-volume continuous metal bar or strip of constant rectangular cross section.
 Twin-belt continuous casting employs a moving mold consisting of parallel carbon-steel belts held in tension as top and bottom casting surfaces.
 Chains of rectangular steel or copper blocks moving with the belts and spaced according to the desired cast width form the sides of the mold.

 Molten metal is introduced into the twin-belt continuous casting machine from a tundish through a nozzle placed between the casting belts.
 The metal is cooled by direct contact with the belts, which are in turn cooled by high-pressure recirculating water.
 Various coatings can be applied to the belt casting surfaces to provide required mold-interface characteristics and prevent adhesion.

 The cast metal from the twin-belt continuous casting machine is synchronized with, and directly fed into, a hot-rolling mill.
-Combining the casting and rolling operations can result in significant energy and cost savings over other casting processes which incorporate intermediate cast and reheat steps.
+Combining the casting and rolling operations can result in significant energy and cost savings over other casting processes that incorporate intermediate cast and reheat steps.